Scilla: planting, growing, and maintaining

 In February, for the earliest varieties, their clusters of bell-shaped flowers, usually deep blue, sometimes pink or white, emerge from lush green tufts to herald the arrival of spring.

-Campanulate scilla or Spanish scilla, Scilla nutans, or Siberian scilla, they fit in anywhere, whether in borders or pots, along pathways, in large naturalised carpets at the base of deciduous trees, in rockeries, or scattered across the short grass meadow.
+Campanulate scilla or Spanish scilla, Scilla nutans, or Siberian scilla, they fit in anywhere, whether in borders, pots, large naturalised carpets at the foot of deciduous trees, in rockeries, or scattered across the lawn.
 In the heart of spring, they create scenes filled with freshness and simplicity alongside other early spring bulbs, such as crocuses, daffodils, jonquils, wood anemones, hyacinths, or botanical tulips.

 Their delicate flowering is also perfect for creating rustic bouquets of simple beauty.